filmaj/arc.codes.next/src/docs/en/reference/functions/scheduled-functions.md

 - The / (forward slash) wildcard specifies increments.
 In the Minutes field, you could enter 1/10 to specify every tenth minute, starting from the first minute of the hour (for example, the 11th, 21st, and 31st minute, and so on).

 - The ? (question mark) wildcard specifies one or another.
-In the Day-of-month field you could enter 7 and if you didn't care what day of the week the 7th was, you could enter ? in the Day-of-week field.
+In the Day-of-month field, you could enter 7, and if you didn't care what day of the week the 7th was, you could enter ? in the Day-of-week field.

 - The L wildcard in the Day-of-month or Day-of-week fields specifies the last day of the month or week.

 - The W wildcard in the Day-of-month field specifies a weekday.
 In the Day-of-month field, 3W specifies the weekday closest to the third day of the month.

-- The # wildcard in the Day-of-week field specifies a certain instance of the specified day of the week within a month.
+- The # wildcard in the Day-of-week field specifies a particular instance of the specified day of the week within a month.
 For example, 3#2 would be the second Tuesday of the month: the 3 refers to Tuesday because it is the third day of each week, and the 2 refers to the second day of that type within the month.

+> To dig deeper into `cron` expressions head [here to learn more.](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions)

 ## Rate Expressions

-A rate expression starts when you create the scheduled event rule, and then runs on its defined schedule.

-Rate expressions have two required fields.
-Fields are separated by white space.
+A `rate` expression is a lot less granular that a `cron` expression. `rate` expressions only have two required fields that are separated by white space.

+### Rate expression syntax

 **value**

-A positive number.
+A positive number that sets the numerical length of your `rate` expression.

 **unit**